Get the Preventive Care You Need

 - Peer pressure and social media

-Moms-to-be can enroll in our free program for members.
+Pregnant members can enroll in our free prenatal program.
 Our nurses can work with your doctor to promote a safe and healthy pregnancy.
 As part of our Healthy Beginnings program, you’ll get:

-- Access to a registered nurse or high-risk perinatal nurse care manager to ask questions and discuss care
+- Access to a high-risk perinatal nurse care manager to answer questions and discuss care

 - Financial incentives may be available when you have a prenatal visit before the end of the 13th week and a postnatal visit within 50 days of birth

-- Educational materials including your choice of a book that will help you learn about pregnancy and child care
+- Educational materials that will help you learn about pregnancy and newborn care

-Find out what germs are most active in Utah through Intermountain Healthcare’s Germ Watch.
+Find out what germs are most active in Utah through Intermountain Health’s Germ Watch.
 They partner with organizations and clinicians around the state to monitor illness in our communities.